dendronhq/handbook/handbook/handbook.sop.daily-journal.md

 A daily journal is located at `user.{username}.journal.{date}`.

 Daily journals for the current day should be filled out by 5PM local time.
 A daily journal for the next day should also be created at the same time.
+For the weekend, make sure that the journal for Monday is ready EoD Friday.

 ## Details